virtapi/marmoset/README.md

 ```

 ### HTTP DHCP
-This endpoint allows us the throw static IP/MAC combinations into an openldap database.
+This endpoint allows us the throw static IP/MAC combinations into a ldap database.
+Currently tested is only the [openldap](http://www.openldap.org/) backend.
 This database is connected to an isc-dhcpd.
 We can identify an object by its IP or MAC address.

 #### List Entries
 		curl -u admin:secret  http://localhost:5000/v1/dhcp